How Much Is Your Dog Bite Case Worth in Illinois? (Sample Dog Bite Settlements & Lawsuits)

 - State median returns for dog attacks ranges roughly between $25,000 and $35,000.

 - 79% of all cases recovered under $100,000 and 4% of all cases recovered more than $1,000,000.

 - 68% of all cases in Cook County recovered under $100,000 and 11% of all cases in Cook County recovered more than $1,000,000.

-Sample Illinois Dog Bite Injury Settlements & Jury Verdict AwardsBelow we have summarized some cases involving dog bites and attacks to help you begin to answer the question, “How much is my dog bite case worth?”
+Sample Illinois Dog Bite Injury Settlements & Jury Verdict AwardsBelow we have summarized some different types of cases involving dog bite injury and dog attacks to help you begin to answer the question, “How much is my dog bite case worth?”
 See if you can compare any injuries you have to those identified in the cases.
 This will help you gather an impression of what kind of recovery has been possible in the past, but that does necessarily mean you cannot gain more in the future.

 If you have questions about your situation or the value of your claim, we welcome you to contact our law firm for a free consultation of your legal rights and options with an experienced dog bite attorney.